Blaze-Scripts/.github/profile/README.md

 ## ✨ Features & Benefits

 - **🔧 Modular Design**
-  Load only what you need – every script is standalone, with minimal dependencies.
+  Load only what you need – every script is standalone, with minimal dependencies

 - **⚡ Peak Performance**
-  Optimized Lua code for low latency and smooth performance in RedM & FiveM environments.
+  Optimized Lua code for low latency and smooth performance in RedM & FiveM environments

 - **🔄 Easy Updates**
-  Each module lives in its own repo with CI testing and semantic versioning for safe upgrades.
+  We ensure regular and necessary updates for all maintained scripts - keeping your server stable and up to date without hassle

 - **🛠️ Fully Configurable**
-  Override behavior via `config.lua` – no need to touch core files to customize UI, keybindings, or logic.
+  Override behavior via `config.lua` – no need to touch core files to customize UI, keybindings, or logic

 - **🤝 Community Driven**
   We welcome contributions!
-Submit pull requests, report issues, or suggest features to shape future releases.
+Submit pull requests, report issues, or suggest features to shape future releases

 ---